 For the individual, inadequate bowel prep means aborted procedures, repeat procedures, reduced detection of polyps and cancer, increased risk for complications, lost co-pays and cost of transportation, lost day at work and wages, lost productivity for patient and accompanying adult.

-For the healthcare system, inadequate bowel prep means longer procedure time and increased use of resources.
+To the healthcare system, inadequate bowel prep means longer procedure time and increased use of resources.

 For the society, inadequate bowel prep means increased healthcare cost, lost productivity and opportunity cost, and increased morbidity and mortality from colorectal cancer.